 In spite of the progress made in modelling high risk areas and population dynamics [13,31-33], reliable, affordable and practical dengue early warning systems are still needed to mitigate the growing economic and human costs of dengue [25].
 Accordingly, as part of IDAMS (International Research Consortium on Dengue Risk Assessment, Management and Surveillance) and the WHO-based Special Programme for Research and Training in Tropical Diseases (TDR), this paper describes the development and evaluation of an early warning system using the Shewhart method and Endemic Channel to predict dengue outbreaks at the district and country level in five countries in Asia and Latin America.

-MATERIALS AND METHODS
+Materials and Methods

 Objectives